Zero-Sum Fictitious Play Cannot Converge to a Point: Introduction

 The main result of this paper is that, in certain zero-sum games, FP cannot converge to a single point under any sequence of best responses.
-Our non-convergence result is based on two conditions: (Assumption~\ref{asspt:positive_measure}) the NE set for one player has positive measure, and (Assumption~\ref{asspt:boundary}) every NE in that set is fully mixed.
-At a high level, full mixing forces a player to use each of its actions \(\Omega(T)\) times over \(T\) iterations, which rules out convergence to a boundary point (Proposition~\ref{prop:boundary_condition}).
+Our non-convergence result is based on two conditions: (Assumption~\ref{asspt:positive_measure}) the NE set for one player has positive measure, and (Assumption~\ref{asspt:boundary}) every NE in that set is fully mixed; in addition, we normalize the game by removing strictly dominated actions (Assumption~\ref{asspt:no_dominated}) and require the player's initial empirical strategy to lie outside its equilibrium set, as is the case when the player starts with no prior beliefs.
+At a high level, the proof treats interior and boundary equilibria separately.
 In the interior of the NE set, the player's dynamics exhibit inertia (Lemma~\ref{lemma:inertia}), causing the trajectory to escape the NE set rather than settle at a single equilibrium.
+At boundary equilibria, we show that the opponent's deviations from its unique equilibrium action never reward all of the player's actions equally (Lemma~\ref{lemma:no_constant}); consequently, the cumulative payoffs that govern the player's best responses develop an imbalance proportional to the number of deviations, and a counting argument shows that the player cannot keep all of its actions competitive while its empirical strategy remains in a small neighborhood of a fixed boundary equilibrium (Proposition~\ref{prop:boundary_instability}).

 The paper is organized as follows.
 In Section~\ref{sec:tie_non_conv}, we begin with simple examples showing that tie-breaking can strongly influence the pointwise behavior of fictitious play.
 In Section~\ref{sec:motivation}, we construct zero-sum games with nontrivial Nash equilibrium sets of positive measure and present examples suggesting tie-breaking-independent non-convergence.
-Section~\ref{sec:main_result} introduces Assumptions~\ref{asspt:positive_measure},~\ref{asspt:boundary}, and~\ref{asspt:boundary_condition}, and states our main non-convergence theorem.
-The proof of this theorem is given in Section~\ref{sec:proof}.
-In Section~\ref{sec:num_ex}, we illustrate how the theorem applies to a concrete game and use it to prove non-convergence.
-Finally, Section~\ref{sec:discussion} discusses the role and possible necessity of Assumption~\ref{asspt:boundary_condition}, presents further evidence for Conjecture~\ref{conj:conjecture_for_non_convergence}, and examines examples related to the necessity of Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary}.
+Section~\ref{sec:main_result} introduces Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary} and states our main non-convergence theorem.
+The proof is given in Section~\ref{sec:proof}: interior and boundary points of the equilibrium set are handled by an inertia argument and a counting argument, respectively.
+Finally, Section~\ref{sec:discussion} examines examples related to the necessity of Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary} and the role of initialization, and discusses the implications of our results for observable stopping criteria in learning.

 \textbf{Notation}.
 Throughout the paper, lowercase letters denote scalars, and boldface letters denote vectors, and $A$ represents a matrix.
 When referring to a concrete example, we place a tilde on the corresponding notation (e.g., $\tilde{A}$ for a particular matrix instance).